Conflux-Chain/CIPs/CIPs/cip-4.md

 ## Motivation
 <!--The motivation is critical for CIPs that want to change the Conflux protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the CIP solves.
 CIP submissions without sufficient motivation may be rejected outright.-->
 Conflux nodes need a way to convey what types they are to their peers, so that nodes can maintain the node type information of their peers and can decide how to choose peers to connect or send messages accordingly.
+For example, when light nodes want to retrieve old-era receipts or full nodes are in catch-up phase, they might need to query an archive node.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Conflux platforms ([conflux-rust](https://github.com/Conflux-Chain/conflux-rust)).-->
-The technical specification should describe the syntax and semantics of any new feature.
-The specification should be detailed enough to allow competing, interoperable implementations for any of the current Conflux platform ([conflux-rust](https://github.com/Conflux-Chain/conflux-rust)).
+TBD

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->
-The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
-It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
-The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.
+TBD

 ## Backwards Compatibility
 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->